jonlpersson/ed-latimore/site/_posts/2021-11-04-how-to-live-for-yourself.md

 I had to quote myself there because it’s so true it should be in the bible.

-It's okay to not make everyone else happy or even risk disappointing someone you love.
+It’s okay to not make everyone else happy or even risk disappointing someone you love.

 They’ll get over it.

 People-pleasing behavior is simply an attempt to control your environment and others.
 But the only person you can control is you.

-The truth is, once you start living for yourself, you'll undoubtedly [start collecting haters](https://edlatimore.com/why-you-have-haters-even-if-you-arent-an-asshole/).
+The truth is, once you start living for yourself, you’ll undoubtedly [start collecting haters](https://edlatimore.com/why-you-have-haters-even-if-you-arent-an-asshole/).
 There’s no way around it because you can’t control other people’s emotions.

 Often, parents project their worry and fear onto their children.
 If you’re paralyzed by the fear of disappointing your parents, try this…